rozek/svelte-drag-and-drop-actions/README.md

 Combined with a rather declarative API (designed with the most common use cases in mind), such an approach leads to a lightweight and easily usable module which still offers programmers full control over the actual side-effects of dragging (and dropping)

+If this sounds too abstract, just have a look into the examples: many of them illustrate specific use cases any may therefore serve as a basis for your own dvelopment.

 ### use:asDraggable ###

 (t.b.w.)